onedata/onedata-otc-benchmark/README.md

 ![infrastructure and services](https://github.com/onedata/onedata-otc-benchmark/blob/master/onedatacomp-02.png)

 All VMs exept the VPN server are second generation machines (flavor h2.3xlarge.10).
 The VPN server is a h1 machine with 2CPUs.
+When the testbed is up and running the listed services can be accessed.
+Note, that my.domain should be replaced with your existing public domain name.

 ### Deployment process